EnemySkinKit

 2.Now, we're going to get ThunderKit.
 ThunderKit is a package manager for making mods in the unity editor.
 Go to Window > Package Manager to open up the package manager window.

-4.Click the plus dropdown in the upper left hand corner, and from that menu select "Add package from git url" and paste the url you copied into the input field that appears.
+3.Click the plus dropdown in the upper left hand corner, and from that menu select "Add package from git url" and paste the following url into the input field that appears.

 ThunderKit will not import the Assembly-CSharp.dll from Lethal Company if you didn't properly dispose of the unneeded HDRP starter files.
 If this is the case, navigate to the same folder you found your Lethal Company.exe in, go to "Lethal Company_Data"/Managed and copy (DO NOT MOVE) Assembly-CSharp.dll to <YOUR_UNITY_PROJECT>/Packages/LethalCompany.